Settlements of Otaibah: Nafi

 Located north of the province of Dawadmi at about 90 km away, and 100 km from the province of Ras.
 It was inhabited by several tribes.
 It was headed by Prince Abdullah bin Sabil by order of His Majesty King Abdul Aziz Al Saud.
 It was then settled by Sheikh Turki Al-Ditt.
 After the Battle of Sabilla.
 Turki Al-Ditt ended up in prison for his participation in the revolt.
 It was established in 1928.
 The head of the center was Sheikh Omar bin Abdulrahman bin Turki bin Sultan bin Rabian.
 Considered the most famous Sheikh of Otaibah.
 Sheikh Omar bin Rabian participated in many invasions and conquests with King Abdul Aziz, including: Leith, Al Ragama, Battle of Sabilla, Najran, Wa'Dakh, Jubla.
 He remained a governor until he died in 1980.
 His successor was his son Sheikh Abdullah bin Omar bin Rabian.
 Its governor in the 21st century.

 Hulban

 Hulban is one of the oldest counties of Najd where many Arab tribes lived in the Jahiliyyah and Islam.
-The name derived from the notion that when the sheep and camels are milked, the area would be filled with milk.
+The name is derived from the notion that when the sheep and camels are milked, the area would be filled with milk.
 Located in the western part of the Riyadh province on the Riyadh/Makkah expressway, it is 290 km away from Riyadh.
 It is administered by the Qawaiya governorate.
-Its governors are Sheikh Majid bin Dawi bin Fahaid, Sheikh Nayef bin Dawi bin Fahaid, Sheikh Jahz bin Nayef bin Fahaid, Sheikh Faihan bin Hilal bin Fahaid, Sheikh Faihan bin Jahaz bin Fahaid.
+Its governors are Sheikh Majid bin Dawi bin Fahaid, Sheikh Nayef bin Dawi bin Fahaid, Sheikh Jahz bin Nayef bin Fahaid, Sheikh Faihan bin Hilal bin Fahaid, and Sheikh Faihan bin Jahaz bin Fahaid.
 The vast majority of the population of this center are from the clan of Shiabin and some other tribes and families.